choll/xtr/docs-src/quickstart.rst

-Write to the log, immediately reading the timestamp using `clock_gettime(3) <https://www.man7.org/linux/man-pages/man3/clock_gettime.3.html>`__ with a clock of either CLOCK_REALTIME_COARSE, CLOCK_REALTIME_FAST or CLOCK_REALTIME, depending upon what is supported:
+Write to the log, immediately reading the timestamp using `clock_gettime(3) <https://www.man7.org/linux/man-pages/man3/clock_gettime.3.html>`__ with a clock source of either CLOCK_REALTIME_COARSE on Linux or CLOCK_REALTIME_FAST on FreeBSD:

 .. code-block:: c++